 Medicine already uses sound waves in various applications.
 Two examples are lithotripsy and ultrasound.
 But something new is on the horizon where acoustic signals that create Faraday waves have shown to pack the cells of the heart very densely and still maintain an ability to control and tune their organization.
-Stanford University discovers new application for sound in healing!
+Stanford University discovers a new application for sound in healing!
 Apparently, acoustics can be used to manipulate heart cells (and other cells) into intricate patterns.
 Different frequencies and amplitudes put liquid and the cells that float in it in motion.
 The sound even guides them to a new position and holds them in place, similarly to the tides of the ocean that move the seaweed to shore.

 Images of heart cells reorganizing with acoustics (cymatics).

-So apparently, acoustics can position the heart cells in a tight configuration that closely resembles natural cardiac tissue, resulting in a beating blob that might be valuable for medicine in the future, as an option for heart patches in patients who have weak cardiac walls or have damage from a heart attack.
+So apparently, acoustics can position the heart cells in a tight configuration that closely resembles natural cardiac tissue, resulting in a beating blob that might be valuable for medicine in the future as an option for heart patches in patients who have weak cardiac walls or have damage from a heart attack.
 But I wonder how playing those frequencies directly on a beating heart affects it since we use sound in therapy with shamanistic technology all the time on organs, tissues, and the heart with very beneficial results!
-I do not study the science behind it, but I follow the instructions from the source that communicates through sound and frequency when I play didgeridoo.
+I do not study the science behind it, but I follow the instructions from the source that communicates through sound and frequency when I play the didgeridoo.